 The ultimate guide to cross-training for runners

-This article will go into further detail into what cross-training is, examples of cross-training, and the many benefits all runners can gain from cross-training.
+This article will go into further detail into what cross-training is, the benefits of cross-training, and the types of cross-training you should look to include as a runner.

 What is cross-training?

 Cross-training is any form of sport/exercise you partake in, in addition to your main sport, in our case: running.
 For example, you may run four times per week, swim once, and cycle twice.
 This would be cross-training.
 Further cross-training methods will be discussed below.

 Replacing or supplementing your running with cross-training will reduce your risk of injury.
 Low-impact cross-training activities such as swimming and cycling are great for developing our aerobic fitness.
-Secondly, cross-training increases blood flow to our working muscles used while running to flush out toxins and reduce our recovery time.
+Secondly, cross-training increases blood flow to our working muscles used while running to flush out toxins and reduce our recovery time between sessions.

 With weight training being a form of cross-training, this complements our running and also reduces our risk of injury.
 Weight training allows us to strengthen important running muscles such as the glutes, hamstrings, and core while fixing muscular imbalances – a common cause of injury.

 Many cross-training activities are great for improving our aerobic capacity.
 Examples of aerobic cross-training activities include cycling, swimming, and aqua jogging.
-Including these into your training alongside running will improve your aerobic capacity and cardiovascular system, essential for better running.
+Including these into your training alongside your regular running will improve your aerobic capacity and cardiovascular system, essential for faster running.

-Cross-training will allow you a mental break from your running.
-Whether running three or seven days per week, it’s easy for running to become boring.
+Cross-training allows a mental break from your running routine.
+Whether running three or seven days per week, it’s easy for running to become boring from time to time.
 Including cross-training into your schedule allows you something to look forward to if your running gets stale.
 Besides, you’ll likely see fitness improvements once returning to the sport!

 One of the main benefits of cross-training is still being able to train when injured.
 Training through injury allows runners to maintain a high level of aerobic fitness, essential for a fast return to running.
 Be sure to clear all activities with a doctor beforehand, ensuring your chosen method of cross-training will not worsen your injury.